neuro-inc/neuro-cli/neuro-sdk/docs/index.rst

-.. neuromation documentation master file, created by sphinx-quickstart on Tue Aug  6 11:38:43 2019.
+.. neuro-sdk documentation master file, created by sphinx-quickstart on Tue Aug  6 11:38:43 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.